 Nope NOT yOu

-Even today, beauty standards remain highly curated.
-For the past decade, slim women with minimal curves have dominated the mainstream ideal, despite strides in representation.
-While more people are invited to participate in beauty, not everyone truly feels included.
+For the past decade, slim bodies with minimal curves have dominated the mainstream ideal, despite increasing calls for representation.
+More are “invited in,” but not everyone truly belongs.

 Dark-Skinned Women